-However, it’s important to note that having several of these risk factors does not automatically mean that you will get breast cancer.
-Many women with breast cancer have no known risk factors.
+However, it’s important to note that having several of these risk factors does not automatically mean you’ll get breast cancer.
+And conversely, many women with breast cancer have no known risk factors.

-Also, most women who get breast cancer don’t have any family history of the disease.
-But for some women, breast cancer can run in the family.
-It tends to involve several close relatives (like your mother, sisters, or aunts) and happen before the age of 50.
+Most women who get breast cancer don’t have any family history of the disease, but for some women it can run in the family.
+If genetics are a factor, the trend tends to involve several close relatives (like your mother, sisters, or aunts) and the cancer often appears before the age of 50.

 Some other factors which may also influence the development of breast cancer are:

-- a diet high in animal fat, and low in fibre, fruit and vegetables
+- Eating a diet high in animal fat, and low in fibre, fruit and vegetables

 - obesity in post-menopausal women

-- taking hormone replacement therapy or a hormone drug
+- Taking hormone replacement therapy or hormone drugs

-Contrary to popular belief, there are also several factors which don’t increase your risk, including:
+Contrary to popular belief, there are also several factors which won’t increase your risk, including:

-- A bump or a blow to the breast will not cause breast cancer although it may make you more aware of an underlying lump.
+- A bump or a blow to the breast.
+This will not cause breast cancer, although it may make you more aware of an underlying lump.

 - Breast cancer is not contagious.
 You can’t catch any sort of cancer from another person.

-- Breast feeding does not cause breast cancer.
-In fact, prolonged breast feeding may decrease your risk of developing breast cancer.
+- Breastfeeding does not cause breast cancer.
+In fact, prolonged breastfeeding may actually decrease your risk of developing breast cancer.

-The symptoms of breast cancer may sometimes be difficult to detect as your breasts will change throughout your life and during each month.
-However, there are several signals to look out for that may indicate something is wrong, which include:
+The symptoms of breast cancer may sometimes be difficult to detect as your breasts change throughout your life, and even during each month with your cycle.
+However, there are several signals to look out for that may indicate something is wrong, including: